bamboosir920/bamboosir920.github.io/_pages/about.md

 - Reviewer for ICLR
 - Reviewer for CVPR
 - Reviewer for ACM Multimedia (MM)
-- PC members for IJCAI
+- Reviewer for IJCAI
 - Reviewer for ICASSP
 - Reviewer for IJCNN
+- Reviewer for Nips

 ## Journal Reviewer